jthurne/migrate-proj/README.md

 That's it!
 Your new migration will be applied the next time `migrate_proj` is run against a project.

+### Where to put migrations

+By default, migrate_proj looks for migrations in the migrations subdirectory of the directory the script lives in.
+The default migrations directory contains a .gitignore file that ignores all files within the directory to prevent accidentally pushing a migration up to the project itself.
+If you want to use git to manage your migrations (and you probably do), then you will want to change the default location.

+You can change the directory migrate_proj looks for migrations in by either setting the PROJ_MIGRATIONS_HOME environment variable or by passing the `--migrations-home` command line flag.

 ### Migration directories

 Each migration is stored in a directory with the following naming syntax: